cryptonative-ch/mesa/mesa/ido_packages.md

 - Post sale analytics
 - Whitelabel version of mesa

+## Deal

+- % of the token on the sale?
+- fix payment?
+- Token with vesting?

 # package "liquidity"

 ## needs of the project

 The project needs a place for IDO and a way to have liquidty after the sale.

+## Deal

+- % of the token on the sale?
+- % of pool token on swapr pair?
+- Pool token with vesting?

 # package "strategy"